piinutbutter/dataScienceProjektGr3/README.md

 * saved in a compact and ML-ready format
 The dataset is now ready for model training and evaluation.

+**Summary:**
+* Converts the preprocessed train/validation/test splits into ML-ready NumPy arrays.
+* Loads a fixed feature list to ensure consistent feature selection and ordering.
+* Extracts the corresponding target columns for each prediction horizon (trend + direction).
+* Applies a separate shuffle within each split using a reproducible random seed.
+* Saves all arrays (X, y_dir, y_trend) as compressed .npz files for efficient loading in the modeling steps.

 ## Step 5 \- Feature Selection (Correlation Analysis)

 *Skript:*